cancerit/cgpAnalyseHub/README.md

 cgpAnalyseHub
 =========

-cgpAnalyseHub Has been created to try and simplify bulk retrieval of data from CGHub, remapping through BWA-mem and analysis using the CGP variant calling algoritms [CaVEMan](http://cancerit.github.io/CaVEMan/) and [cgpPindel](http://cancerit.github.io/cgpPindel/) followed by annotation using [Vagrent](http://cancerit.github.io/VAGrENT/).
+cgpAnalyseHub has been created to try and simplify bulk retrieval of data from CGHub, remapping through BWA-mem and analysis using the CGP variant calling algoritms [CaVEMan](http://cancerit.github.io/CaVEMan/) and [cgpPindel](http://cancerit.github.io/cgpPindel/) followed by annotation using [Vagrent](http://cancerit.github.io/VAGrENT/).